GothenburgBitFactory/taskwarrior/doc/README.md

 # Documentation

-This directory contains Taskwarrior that is built and installed along with the executable:
+This directory contains Taskwarrior documentation that is built and installed along with the executable:

 * [`man`](man/) contains the source for the Taskwarrior manual pages.
 * [`rc`](rc/) contains rcfiles that will be installed in `/usr/share/doc/task/rc` or equivalent.